Jollywatt/typst-fletcher/src/draw.typ

 	// Draw arc(s), one for each extrusion shift for shift in edge.extrude {

-		// Adjust arc angles to accomodate for cap offsets let (δ-start, δ-stop) = cap-offsets(edge, shift)
+		// Adjust arc angles to accommodate for cap offsets let (δ-start, δ-stop) = cap-offsets(edge, shift)
 			.map(arclen => -bend-dir*arclen/radius*1rad)